 Floors, Makerstoun, Nenthorn and Smailholm (FMNS) Community Council covers this area of the Borders.
 Not everyone understands what the Community Council does, so we hope the information below will help, and perhaps encourage you to get involved.

 The Community Council acts as a channel between local people and Scottish Borders Council (SBC).
-One of the local SBC councillors usually attends our meetings and brings information and takes away problems we want raised.
+One or two of the local SBC councillors usually attends our meetings, bring information and take away problems we want raised.